 NEW ORLEANS (AP) — By New Orleans standards, the Congo Square New World Rhythms Festival is relatively young, reaching its sixth year this month.
 But the music and culture that the two-day event celebrates made their way to the Gulf South region centuries ago.

 Beginning in the 1700s, slaves and free people of color gathered in Congo Square on Sundays to trade goods and play music.
-It’s where much of the city’s early jazz, blues and gospel music was born, and the square will serve as the centerpiece of the free festival, to be held March 23-24 in Armstrong Park.
+It’s where much of the city’s early jazz, blues and gospel music w[auth] as born, and the square will serve as the centerpiece of the free festival, to be held March 23-24 in Armstrong Park.

 “The music that was conceived in Congo Square gave birth to jazz, to our second-line tradition, and the call and response that we still incorporate in our music today,” said Luther Gray, a New Orleans drummer who will perform with the group Bamboula 2000 for the festival.
 Gray also is a member of the Congo Square Preservation Society, the group established in the late 1980s to help protect Congo Square from urban development.

 “This festival is important because it celebrates the roots and soul of New Orleans culture, the spirit that comes out of Congo Square and the dances that were done there,” Gray said.

 The Congo Square event is one of four two-day music festivals launched by the New Orleans Jazz and Heritage Foundation after Hurricane Katrina in 2005 to give more employment opportunities to the city’s musicians.
 It also was designed to celebrate the city’s musical history and help stimulate the cultural economy, said Scott Aiges, spokesman for the foundation.